-Dedicated to a love of learning, Kathrine is currently in her fifth year of Manual Osteopathy at the CEO, Halifax campus.
-Since 2008, she has also pursued training relevant to Cranio Sacral, TMJ, the female pelvis, and Trauma Release.
+Dedicated to a love of learning, Kathrine is currently in the final research phase of Manual Osteopathy Diploma program at the CEO, Halifax campus.
+Since 2008, she has also pursued training relevant to chronic pelvic pain, Cranio Sacral, TMD, the female pelvis, and Trauma Release.

 Kathrine's methodology is largely informed by her training in ROLF structural integration.
 This is a hands-on physical therapy which manipulates the fascial web of the body in order to restore vitality and functionality to the whole person.